keylime/keylime/docs/user_guide/user_selected_pcr_monitoring.rst

   - DBX - the system blacklist, logged as "dbx"
   - MokListX - the Mok blacklist, logged as "MokListX"
   - vendor_dbx - shim's built-in vendor blacklist, logged as "dbx"
-  - DB - the system whitelist, logged as "db"
+  - DB - the system allowlist, logged as "db"
-  - MokList the Mok whitelist, logged as "MokList"
+  - MokList the Mok allowlist, logged as "MokList"
-  - vendor_cert - shim's built-in vendor whitelist, logged as "Shim"
+  - vendor_cert - shim's built-in vendor allowlist, logged as "Shim"
-  - shim_cert - shim's build-time generated whitelist, logged as "Shim"
+  - shim_cert - shim's build-time generated allowlist, logged as "Shim"
 - MokSBState will be extended into PCR7 if it is set, logged as "MokSBState".